 In art therapy, the use of the arts can be a powerful vehicle for communicating parts of the psyche that words do not reach alone, however sometimes verbal psychotherapy may be better suited depending on your specific needs and preference.

 We will discuss your objectives, what approach would be most appropriate and the way forward together.

 I completed my training at the Institute for Arts in Therapy and Education in London where I gained a Certificate in Counselling skills and a Masters degree in Integrative Arts Psychotherapy.
 I continue to expand my knowledge and skills through Continual Professional Development workshops and lectures to offer best practice.

 I have experience facilitating groups in the field of addiction which led me to developing an integrative model of recovery combining 12 steps principles with psychotherapy.
 Other areas I work in include emotional difficulties, relational trauma, sexual abuse, depression, anxiety, life transitions and relocation.

-I am a member of (BAAT) British Association on Art Therapists and registered with (HCPC) Health Care Professions Council.
+I am a member of (BAAT) British Association on Art Therapists and registered with (HCPC) Health Care Professions Council and a member of (BACP) British Association For Counselling and Psychotherapy.
 I abide to the Code of Ethics of these regulatory bodies.